What is software testing?

 What is an error (bug)?

 It turns out that in any case, when a user doesn’t get what he reasonably expects from some product, we believe that there is an error.
-It’s reasonable to expect that it detects it and takes appropriate action if you enter incorrect data into the system.
-And also, it’s good to hope for a user that in some unexpected situations’ the scenario behaves with dignity, minimizes all unpleasant consequences, and survives.
+It’s reasonable to expect that the system detects it and takes appropriate action if you enter incorrect data into it.
+Also, it’s good to hope that in some unexpected situations, the scenario behaves with dignity, minimizes all unpleasant consequences, and survives.

 So, testing is a creative process aimed at detecting errors.
 Testing software products does not mean just checking some programs.
-Documentation is also tested – project documentation and ‘output’.
+Documentation is also tested, including project documentation and ‘output’.

 Testing of the program itself should be top-down when finding major, global errors, and only then move on to ‘catching the fleas.’